Before and After Facial Reconstruction

 There are a number of factors that may increase the risk of complications in healing.
 In general, a patient is considered to be a higher risk if he or she is a smoker; has a connective-tissue disease; has areas of damaged skin from radiation therapy; has decreased circulation to the surgical area; has HIV or an impaired immune system; or has poor nutrition.
 If you regularly take aspirin or some other medication that affects blood clotting, it’s likely that you’ll be asked to stop a week or two before surgery.

-In evaluating your condition, a plastic surgeon will be guided by a set of rules known as the reconstructive ladder.
+In evaluating your condition in Washington, a plastic surgeon will be guided by a set of rules known as the reconstructive ladder.
 The least-complex types of treatments, such as simple wound closure, are at the lower part of the ladder.
 Any highly complex procedure-like microsurgery to reattach severed limbs would occupy one of the ladder’s highest rungs.
 A plastic surgeon will almost always begin at the bottom of the reconstructive ladder in deciding how to approach a patient’s treatment, favoring the most direct, least-complex way of achieving the desired result.

 The size, nature, and extent of the injury or deformity will determine what treatment option is chosen and how quickly the surgery will be performed.
 Reconstructive surgery frequently demands complex planning and may require a number of procedures done in stages.